Applied/Industrial HVAC

 Centrifugal Chillers for Applied/Industrial or Engineered applications

-This course will familiarize owner maintenance supervisors and technicians with Trane CenTraVac CVHE/F/G/L/S and new CVHM centrifugal chiller operation and maintenance requirements.
-It will assist them understanding chilled water systems and load-based chiller dynamics.
+This course will familiarize owner-maintenance HVAC Mechanics & Service Engineers with Trane CenTraVac CVHE/F/G/L/S and new CVHM centrifugal chiller operation and maintenance requirements.
+It will assist them in understanding chilled water systems and load-based chiller dynamics.
 The course will help technicians troubleshoot and will help chiller owners decide if work can be done in-house or not.
-Technicians can particularly benefit from coverage on diagnosing and maintaining machine design performance, and learn what can occur if operating outside of these parameters.
+HVAC Mechanics & Service Engineers can particularly benefit from coverage on diagnosing and maintaining machine design performance, and learn what can occur if operating outside of these parameters.
 We will discuss the addition of the new refrigerant options: R514A and R1233zd, and the changes that were made to the chillers.

-This course relies primarily on classroom lecture and does not include hands-on maintenance training.
+This course relies primarily on classroom lectures and does not include hands-on maintenance training.

 Additional Videos on Applied/Industrial HVAC